maniacs-ops/S3/docs/DOCKER.rst

 S3DATA=multiple
 ^^^^^^^^^^^^^^^
-Allows you to run Scality Zenko CloudServer with multiple data backends, defined as regions.
+Allows you to run Scality Zenko CloudServer with multiple data backends, defined as location constraints.
 When using multiple data backends, a custom ``locationConfig.json`` file is mandatory.
-It will allow you to set custom regions.
-You will then need to provide associated rest_endpoints for each custom region in your ``config.json`` file.
+It will allow you to set custom location constraints.
+You will then need to provide associated rest_endpoints for each custom location constraint in your ``config.json`` file.
 `Learn more about multiple backends configuration <../GETTING_STARTED/#location-configuration>`__

 If you are using Scality RING endpoints, please refer to your customer